matic-insurance/ops-docker-gocd-agent-with-docker/README.md

 Docker is installed inside of GoCD agent image but containers and commands are run outside of it.
-Docker that is running agent image or any other docker daemon you have access to from inside of agent
+You can use docker that is running agent image or any other docker daemon you have access to from inside of agent.

 **Configuration**:

 - Configure Docker daemon that will execute commands to listen Docker Engine API requests via tcp `-H tcp://0.0.0.0:2375`.
 [Docker socket options](https://docs.docker.com/engine/reference/commandline/dockerd/#examples)
-- Specify `DOCKER_HOST` with address of your docker daemon `tcp://DOCKER_HOST_UP:2375`
+- When running agent - specify `DOCKER_HOST` with address of your docker daemon `DOCKER_HOST=tcp://${DOCKER_HOST_IP}:2375`

 **Important** Exposing docker api over tcp is not secure.
 Make sure you know what uou are doing and no one can access API port.